Layan002/Mechanical-task-3-Robot-Arm-with-6-joints/README.md

 The "gripper" was a sub-assembly in the "robot arm assembly".

-# What Iive learnt in SolidWorks ?
+# What I've learnt in SolidWorks ?

 In the King Abdulaziz university we built just the basics in the solidworks.
 But after implementing this task I learnt new solid knowledge!
 Lets beak them down 😍!
 I will mention the most importent to less: <br>
 - I've learnt how to desing gears.